 - 2 tablespoons tomato paste

 - Bring a large pot of salted water to a boil.
 Add in the manicotti and cook for 7 minutes.
 Drain.

 - Set aside the pasta to cool and begin making the filling.

-- In a large bowl, mix together the Ricotta cheese, 3 ounces of Mozzarella, 3 ounces of Monterey Jack, and all of the Parmigiana-Reggiano.
-Mix in the sour cream, bread crumbs, and spinach.
-Add salt and pepper to taste.
+- In a large bowl, mix together the Ricotta cheese, 3 ounces of Mozzarella, 3 ounces of Parmesan, cream cheese, Italian seasoning, and basil.

 - Heat the olive oil in a small skillet over medium heat.
 Add the spinach, onion, and garlic and cook until the onion is translucent and the spinach has wilted, about 5 minutes.

 - Add the spinach to the cheese mixture and stir well to combine.